Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

 result, the service can be configured to upload the output via SFTP or managed file transfer.

-In this blog post, I'll briefly cover the process we (Jack, the implementation consultant, and myself) took to build this, the challenges we encountered along the way, and the end result.
+In this blog post, I'll briefly cover the process we (the implementation consultant Jack, and myself) took to build this, the challenges we encountered along the way, and the end result.

 ## Takeoff